 Please read the information memorandum, which states the terms of the Offer and is available to wholesale investors by clicking on the 'Key documents' tab above.
 Further information is also available on request from the Climate Venture Capital Fund.

-CVCFe aims to provide:
+Climate Fund 2 aims to provide:

-Mandate | Investing in firms which reduce greenhouse gas emissions |
+| Mandate | Investing in high-growth firms that will also reduce greenhouse gas emissions |

-Geography | 70% NZ (by committed capital), rest Australia/Pacific |
+| Geography | 70% NZ (by committed capital), rest Australia/Pacific |

-Emissions target | 50 million tonnes mitigation before 2035 per $50 million invested |
+| Emissions target | 50 million tonnes mitigation before 2035 per $50 million invested |

-Fund size | NZD $50 million |
+| Fund size | NZD $50 million |

-First close | December 2024 |
+| First close | 2025 |

 The Fund is structured as a limited partnership, with a three-year investment period.
 Investors commit to a total amount to invest over that period.
 The manager expects that a maximum of one third of investors’ commitment will be drawn in each year.
 Investors can choose to have funds called as required for investments, or to place uncalled funds in trust with the manager ahead of capital calls.

-The Fund is managed by 2040 Ventures (managers of both Climate VC Fund I and Punakaiki Fund).
+The Fund is managed by 2040 Ventures (managers of both Climate Fund 1 and Punakaiki Fund).
 The fees are industry standard: 2% of committed capital per annum during the investment period, 2% of net invested capital per annum after the investment period), and, after fees are repaid and a return hurdle of 8% p.a. reached, a 20% carry interest.

 The Fund is targeting annual returns of 25% IRR.
 This is a very long-term investment, and initial returns are typically not realised for at least 5-7 years.
 The minimum investment commitment is $100,000.

-CVCFe is led by a trio of accomplished partners, along with members of our Climate Impact Committee.
+Our Climate Fund series is led by a trio of accomplished partners, along with members of our Climate Impact Committee.

 Dr Jez Weston has over 15 years’ experience in policy and climate advice across roles at the Royal Society and various government departments.
 Jez managed the Commercialisation Partner Network and PreSeed Accelerator Fund, responsible for over $500m of government contracts, and is a Return on Science - Physical Science Investment team member.
 Jez has a PhD - Engineering (Cambridge University).